sky-2002/product-reviews/Readme.md

 ### Data analysis

+I have deployed a [streamlit app](https://reviewsentimentaakash.streamlit.app/) so that anyone can perform the analysis by selecting a product category.

 I did a thorough data analysis to understand the underlying patterns so as to take decisions while modelling.
 Below are some plots which make it easier to understand this data.

 Rating Distribution | Review length distribution | Review length by rating boxplot